reservecrate/fullstackopen-2022/part2/courseinfo/README.md

-COURSEINFO project from FullStackOpen 2022, part1
+COURSEINFO project from FullStackOpen 2022, parts 1-2